-Children may have developmental, neurological, respiratory or musculoskeletal difficulties and paediatric physiotherapists are well equipped to assess and treat a wide range of conditions in partnership with the child and their parents.
+Children may have developmental, learning, neurological, respiratory or musculoskeletal difficulties.
+Paediatric physiotherapists can assess and treat a wide range of conditions with the child and their parents.
 These conditions can be the result of illness, disability or injury and may include:

 - Acute soft tissue injuries such as muscle strains, ligament sprains and joint injuries